sahgarima/spacex-launch-program/README.md

 # spacex-launch-program

-Spacex Program is fun
+Spacex Program is fun:
 Develop a front-end application which would help users list and browse all launches by SpaceX program.

-Deployment:
+# Development

 Clone this repo
 Run npm install